 The Scoville Heat Unit (SHU) is an important feature of chili peppers.
 It is the measurement of the level of spiciness of the peppers.
 I will mention it a lot in the content below, so let me explain a little bit about them.

 Chili peppers contain capsaicin.
 It is the key substance that makes the peppers spicy.
-People measure the amount of capsaicin using the High-Performance Liquid Chromatography (HPLC) method to decide how spicy the pepper is.
+People measure the amount of capsaicin using the High-Performance Liquid Chromatography (HPLC) method to determine how spicy the pepper is.

 21 Types Of Chili Peppers To Spice Up Your Dishes